-Help Line is an information and referral service and first response point for crisis calls in Bradford, Clinton, Columbia, Luzerne, Lycoming, Northumberland, Montour, Snyder, Sullivan, Tioga, Union and Wyoming Counties.
+Help Line is an information and referral service and first response point for crisis calls in Bradford, Clinton, Columbia, Luzerne, Lycoming, Montour, Northumberland, Pike, Snyder, Sullivan, Susquehanna, Tioga, Union, Wayne and Wyoming Counties.
+We also provide services in Lackawanna County in association with our partner FIRST and in Monroe County with our partner PoconoInfo.
 It operates twenty-four hours a day, 365 days a year, staffed by trained caseworkers as a program of the Family Service Association of NEPA.

 Topics of Interest

 More about HelpLine

 Help Line was established in 1972 after Hurricane Agnes to provide a central resource for vital information for the victims of this devastating disaster.
 In 1975 Help Line entered into agreements with a number of area agencies to provide twenty-four hour crisis services.
 Soon after, other agencies signed onto the service and Help Line became the crisis center for most Wyoming Valley social service agencies.